AABearBots/First-Closed-Doors-Competition/TheCompetition.md

 You are allowed to compete with as many trading algobots as you see fit.
 You can create as many indicator algobots as required to implement your strategy.
 You will learn more about the different types of bots further down this document.

 In order to guarantee transparency, registered algobots are not allowed to connect to the exchange directly; algobots should connect to the exchange only through the AACloud _Assistant_ (more on this further down this document).
-AACloud tracks algobots activity and makes the information available for everyone to audit.
+AACloud tracks algbots activity and makes the information available for everyone to audit.

 **Once a bot is released in the competition it cannot be modified.**

 > NOTE: The AAPlatform is still in its infancy, on alpha stage.
 It is likely that errors may occur at runtime.
 Should any unhandled error occur –either at the bot or platform level– resulting in the bot interrupting its execution, the bot will be considered dead and will not be restarted.
 This is unfortunate but it is the reality of alpha-testing.
-Execution Logs will be provided for post-mortem analysis.
+Execution Logs will be provided for post-mortem analisys.

-#### Algobots License
+#### Algbots License

 The AAMaster algobots offered as templates are released under the GNU Affero General Public License (AGPL) to guarantee: